Professional Experience Program

 2. HDR Supervisor Education and Development, with a focus on contemporary practice in researcher development and training, leading to engaged participants and high quality HDR supervision of candidates.

-4. Build specific capabilities, knowledge, and skills needed to support the strategic research ambitions of the University.
+4. Build specific capabilities, knowledge, and skills needed to support the strategic research ambitions of the University, including the aligned strategic ambitions of UniSA RO.

 To Apply